 - Lack of significant exposure to the business community in Houston

-- Nominal support from government or other large charitable organizations (i.e. United Way)
+- Nominal (or no) support from government or other large charitable organizations (i.e. United Way)

 - Small administrative departments